web3nelly/maze/README.md

 - User input for Node size
 - User selects the Goal(finish) after maze is generated
 - Expand the A* algorithm in to a better AI, by checking if the path will be intercepted.
+- Add more algorithms that can solve the maze.
+- Compare the algorithms that solve the maze visually.